Still life paintings by Vincent van Gogh (Paris): Lemons

 Still Life with Lemons on a Plate (F338) is one of the paintings that Enrica Crispino, author of "Van Gogh" uses to illustrate Van Gogh's progression in the use of light and movement from colors darkened with black to "pure color".

-Van Gogh made Still life with Carafe and Lemons (F340) quickly, with a very thin layer of paint that does not completely obscure the canvas.
+Van Gogh made Still Life with Carafe and Lemons on a Plate (F340) quickly, with a very thin layer of paint that does not completely obscure the canvas.
 The carafe of water catches the reflection of the papered background.
 Complementary colors are used well in the painting, such as yellow lemons against its purple shadow.
 The green in the foreground contrasts with the red in the background.
 Van Gogh signed this still life, indicating that he was pleased with the result.